Hyper-Compression: Model Compression via Hyperfunction: Experiment and Analysis

 \textbf{Preferable compression ratio}.
 As shown in Table \ref{table01}, we apply the same pruning method used in Sheared-LLaMA-1.3B, TinyLLaMA, and LiteLLaMA, combined with our compression technique.
 We evaluate our compressed models on eight downstream tasks: 0-shot accuracy on SciQ, WinoGrande, ARC-E, 25-shot ARC-C, 10-shot HellaSwag, 32-shot BoolQ, NQ, and 5-shot MMLU.
 The average test results of eight downstream tasks are shown in Table \ref{table01}, where “File Size" indicates the size of the file that stores the model.
-Notably, our method can compress LLaMA2-7B by a factor of $2.60\times$ while maintaining the average score decrease within 1\%, which achieves the best balance, while Oother models either achieve sup-optimal compression rates or bear a large performance drop.
-For example, Sheared-LLaMA-1.3B achieves $2.50\times$ with $15.57\%$ performance decreases, while TinyLLaMA achieves $3.60\times$ with $14.33\%$ performance loss on average.
+Notably, our method can compress LLaMA2-7B by a factor of $2.60\times$ while maintaining the average score decrease within 1\%, which achieves the best balance, while other models either achieve sup-optimal compression rates or bear a large performance drop.
+For example, Sheared-LLaMA-1.3B achieves $2.50\times$ with $15.57\%$ performance decreases, while TinyLLaMA achieves $3.60\times$ with $14.33\%$ performance loss on average. {Furthermore, we test the compressed model and the original one on more downstream benchmarks.
+The results are shown in Table \ref{more_tasks}.
+We expand the evaluation to 9 new tasks: GSM8K\cite{cobbe2021training} for multi-step mathematical reasoning; PIQA\cite{bisk2020piqa} for physical commonsense understanding; and the SuperGLUE suite (CB\cite{de2019commitmentbank}, COPA\cite{roemmele2011choice}, MultiRC\cite{khashabi2018looking}, ReCoRD\cite{zhang2018record}, RTE\cite{sarlin2020superglue}, WiC\cite{pilehvar2019wic}, WSC\cite{levesque2012winograd}) covering linguistic inference, coreference resolution, and reading comprehension.
+These tasks collectively assess critical dimensions of language model performance, including logical reasoning, world knowledge, and contextual understanding, which can provide a more rigorous validation of model robustness.
+To the best of our knowledge, few studies in the domain of model compression tested as many as 16 downstream tasks as our work does.
+For instance, Sheared-LLaMA~\cite{xia2024sheared} evaluated 11 downstream tasks, and AWQ~\cite{lin2024awq} included 11 tasks in its comparative experiments; meanwhile, LLaMA~\cite{touvron2023llama} and Qwen2.5~\cite{ahmed2025qwen} were tested on only 8 and 5 tasks, respectively.}